Ring Dinger Europe Logo

 • Bachelor’s in Nutrition, Florida State University, 1997.

-• 20+ years practising in Palma de Mallorca after arriving in 2003.
+• Practising in Palma de Mallorca since 2003.

 • Former President of the Board of Barcelona College of Chiropractic and former International Vice President of AEQ.